Uwe Lausen

 © VG Bild-Kunst, Bonn 2011

-Uwe Lausen belongs to a small circle of German painters who, in the 1960s, with a high artistic potential, a seismographic feeling for social upheavals and a keen intellect, were able to translate the changes of their time into painting.
-The entire work of the early deceased Lausen was created between 1961 and 1969.
+Uwe Lausen belongs to a small circle of German painters who, in the 1960s, were able to translate the changes of their time into painting with great artistic potential, a seismographic sense of social upheaval and a keen intellect.
+The entire oeuvre of Lausen, who died young, was created between 1961 and 1969.

 Mann im Sessel, 1965-1966